Joe Taufeteʻe: Club

 Taufete'e began playing rugby with the Belmont Shore U-19 team while studying and playing American football at Santa Ana Community College.
 He then went to New Zealand to develop his rugby skills.

 In early 2016, Taufete'e was signed to a professional contract by the San Diego Breakers.
 In December 2016, Taufete'e signed a contract to the Worcester Warriors in the English Premiership.

 On February 26, 2020, Taufete signed for French side Lyon in the Top 14 ahead of the 2020–21 season.
 In March 2022, following the birth of his child in California, Taufete’e was granted release from Lyon and was subsequently signed by the LA Giltinis.

 In August 2022 Taufete'e signed for Leicester Tigers in England's Premiership Rugby.
 Head coach Steve Borthwick described Taufete'e as "a powerful player, in attack and defence".
 He made his debut on September 18, 2022 as a replacement in a 36-21 win over Newcastle Falcons at Welford Road.
 He featured 5 times before leaving Tigers in April 2023 to join Houston SaberCats.

+In early 2026, Taufeteʻe signed for his fifth MLR team, joining the new franchise California Legion ahead of the 2026 Major League Rugby season.